 You should carefully consider each of the following risks and all of the other information set forth in this Annual Report.
-The following risks relate principally to our business and operations, our leverage, our common stock, Ticketmaster's spin-off from IAC and our merger with Ticketmaster.
-These risks and uncertainties are not the only ones facing our company.
-Additional risks and uncertainties not presently known to us or that we currently believe to be immaterial may also adversely affect our business.
+The following risks relate principally to our business and operations, our leverage and our common stock.
 If any of the risks and uncertainties develop into actual events, this could have a material adverse effect on our business, financial condition or results of operations.
 In that case, the trading price of our common stock could decline.